Ighor-A-Oliveira/BetterNews-Blog/README.md

-NavBar mostly finished
-Need to work on home page and footer
-Also, need to setup dark mode

-Have to study how to properly get data from the API, cant load all data at once on to the state
+need to fix the hamb menu, need to implement a util component HideOnScroll, need to put the control variable from the Hamb menu in the state